uit-hdl/chatbot-for-mental-health/library/mental-health/mental_health/53_psychotherapy.md

 - What sort of results can I expect?
 - How long before I should expect to feel some benefit from therapy?
 - What does the therapy cost?

+[This source is long; present only relevant parts]